-In this exhibition, the artist transforms 24 Jor Bagh into a series of personal spaces that encapsulate her memories of home.
-She uses varied media such as photography, drawing, sculpture, textiles and sound, to reflect upon personal and familial histories of migration.
+In this exhibition, the artist transformed 24 Jor Bagh into a series of personal spaces that encapsulated her memories of home.
+She used varied media such as photography, drawing, sculpture, textiles and sound, to reflect upon personal and familial histories of migration.
 Her work is a unique assemblage of intimate moments, poetry and personal objects that were passed on from one generation to the other.
 Remen is inspired by architecture and constructs complex monochromatic, performance-based montages that are significantly drawn from the aesthetics of theatre.
 She meticulously layers photographs and drawings on translucent sheets of gateway or mulmul, that capture a fleeting moment in time.
 The figures are staged and sometimes in transition, evoking a sense of mystery as well as nostalgia.

 Remen’s work bridges the past, present and future, where time is seen as a continuous loop of events.
 The exhibition was a poignant chronicle of her life that intertwined personal archives, notions of home and memory.